 Former Superintendent of Public Instruction

 Paolo DeMaria is the former superintendent of public instruction in Ohio, where he worked to support the state’s nearly 3,600 schools and 1.8 million students.
+He currently serves as the president and CEO of the National Association of State Boards of Education.

 Much of DeMaria’s career has focused on school finance and promoting higher student achievement, college readiness and completion, and school choice for families.
 He has a 25-year record of public service for the state of Ohio, having formerly served as a staff member in the Ohio Senate, as assistant director and director of the Office of Budget and Management, and as chief policy advisor to former Ohio Gov. Bob Taft.